Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Method

+As analyzed in the classic NRSfM methods, complex nonrigid motion usually contains multiple primitives or simple actions, and every single shape in the sequence is always related to its neighbors.
+Intuitively, this would make the sequence exhibit a particular structural feature.
+In particular, the work of Zhu~\etal~\cite{zhu2014complex} proposes that the optimal solution for non-rigid sequences can be viewed as a specific application of low-rank matrix row-space recovery.
+Based on this, a union-of-subspace model has been proposed using the low-rank representation (LRR)~\cite{liu2012robust} theory by them as follow:

+where $\mathbf{S}$ represents the 3D shape sequence matrix, and $\mathbf{R}$, $\mathbf{W}$ represent the motion matrix, and the 2D observation matrix, $g(\cdot)$ is the reshuffled operator as defined in \cite{dai2014simple}, $\mathbf{A}$, $\mathbf{C}$ represent the dictionary matrix, and codebook matrix of the LRR model, $\mathbf E$ is the residual noise.

+Due to the under-constrained dictionary matrix, this model is hard to fit the end-to-end deep learning framework.
+Thus we could soften this model by replacing the dictionary matrix with a shape sequence matrix as $\mathbf{A}=\mathbf{S}$, such a trick is widely used in practical scenarios\cite {liu2012robust}.
+The core step Eq.\eqref{eq:self_express} of union-of-subspace is transformed into the self-expressiveness of the sequence, in particular, $\mathbf{S}^{\sharp}=\mathbf{C}\mathbf{S}^{\sharp}$.
+The discussion above has focused on different versions of the original optimization model.
+The main issue is how this model fits into the deep framework.

-As analyzed in the classic NRSfM methods, complex nonrigid motion usually contains multiple primitives or simple actions.
-Following~\cite{kumar2016multi,zhu2014complex}, we exploit the structure of the scenes along the temporal direction to compactly represent complex non-rigid scenes, but within the \emph{deep framework}.
-Specifically, we represent the 3D non-rigid deformations as lying in a union of subspaces along the temporal direction.
-However, little has been done in incorporating the concept of union-of-subspace to a deep learning framework.
-Firstly, the self-expressiveness layer aims to reconstruct a signal itself by using a linear combination of other signals~\cite{ji2017deep}, which critically relies on the data fidelity term, namely the reconstruction error.
-Secondly, the regularizer term, such as the $\ell_1$ or $\ell_2$ norm, needs to be tuned for different batches, which makes it hard to apply on batch training.
+However, little has been done in incorporating the concept of union-of-subspace/self-expressiveness into a deep learning framework.
+Firstly, prior research on self-expressiveness layer aims to reconstruct a signal itself by using a linear combination of other signals~\cite{ji2017deep}, which critically relies on the data fidelity term, namely the reconstruction error.
+Secondly, the regularizer term, such as the $\ell_1$ or $\ell_2$ norm, needs to be tuned for different batches, which makes it hard to apply in batch training.

-In this paper, we propose to replace the self-expressiveness representation with a multi-head attention (MHA) block to impose the union-of-subspace underlying model.
-Thus, we have